What is Fetal Reduction?

 Usually, the fetal material is reabsorbed by the mother’s body.

 This procedure does not cause much physical pain.
-However, you will be given LOCAL anaesthesia before the process starts.
+However, you will be given local anesthesia before the process starts.